hotosm/hotosm-website/community.markdown

   porta felis euismod semper.
 Event Promo:
   Event Name: HOT Summit at FOSS4G2018
-  Image:
+  Image: /uploads/hot-summit-group-wave.jpg
+  Description: |-
-  Description: HOT and FOSS4G have joined forces to bring you the GIS and humanitarian
-    mapping event of the year in Dar es Salaam, Tanzania.
-HOT will sponsor and lead the Widening Access and Humanitarian Mapping track, giving you a three-day summit, code sprints, field visits with the Ramani Huria mapping project, an optional two workshop days (available as an add-on to your registration) and much more!
+    HOT and FOSS4G have joined forces to bring you the GIS and humanitarian mapping event of the year in Dar es Salaam, Tanzania.
+HOT will sponsor and lead summit, code sprints, field visits with the Ramani Huria mapping project, an optional two workshop days (available as an add-on to your registration) and much more!

+    **Karibu Sana!**
   Button: Register for FOSS4G 2018
   URL: http://2018.foss4g.org/
 Finances: